danielhrisca/asammdf/doc/gui.rst

 .. image:: images/numeric.png

 1. display area: here we can see the instantaneous signal values.
 The raw and scaled values are shown for each signal.
+   Double clicking a column header will toggle the sorting on that column.
 2. integer format: choose between physical, hex and binary format.
 3. float decimals: choose the precision used for float dislay
 4. timestamp selection: use the input box or the slider to adjust the timestamp